icerpc/icerpc-docs/pages/icerpc-core/invocation/incoming-response.md

 }
 ```

-For example, when the compress middleware compresses the payload of an outgoing response, it sets the response field
+For example, when the compressor middleware compresses the payload of an outgoing response, it sets the response field
 `CompressionFormat`.
-This tells the compress interceptor on the other side of the connection "this payload is compressed
+This tells the compressor interceptor on the other side of the connection "this payload is
-with brotli"; the compress interceptor can then decompress this (incoming) response payload.
+compressed with brotli"; the compressor interceptor can then decompress this (incoming) response payload.

 ## Response payload